NLeSC/software.esciencecenter.nl/README.md

 ### Generate publication

 Publications are stored in the `_publication/` directory.
-A publication Markdown file can be generatated with it's [DOI](http://www.doi.org/) by running:
+A publication Markdown file can be generated with it's [DOI](http://www.doi.org/) by running:
 ```
 estep generate publication http://dx.doi.org/10.1002/cpe.3416
 ```